Law Firm Marketing Basics: The Ultimate Guide for 2026

 Marketing tactics used for law firms include both traditional tactics and digital tactics.
 You need both types to promote a law firm effectively today, so we’ll cover both here.
 Let’s start by looking at traditional marketing tactics, which paved the way for today’s digital methods and continue to play an important role.

-Traditional marketing tactics use promotional channels which predate digital technology, such as referrals, print media, broadcast media, posters, billboards, and local promotional partnerships.
+Traditional marketing tactics use promotional channels that predate digital technology, such as referrals, print media, broadcast media, posters, billboards, and local promotional partnerships.
 Law firms have used these methods successfully for decades, and they remain effective today because they reach people when they’re not on their smartphones or computers.
 They can work as standalone methods or in conjunction with digital tactics.
 Let’s look at six essential traditional marketing tools to include in your arsenal.

 Referrals are the bread and butter of legal marketing.
 Your satisfied customers are more persuasive than any ad could hope to be since they speak from experience.
 Clients often talk to their friends, family, and colleagues, carrying personal credibility and making referrals your highest converting lead generation method.
 Plus, referrals are generally free, representing your most cost-efficient marketing tool.
 Note that referral sources don’t have to come exclusively from customers.
 Consider offering incentives for referrals from attorneys in other practice areas.
 The ABA provides guidelines on what is allowable in this area.
 Note that sharing fees with non-lawyers is not permitted.